The House That Knows You: User Authentication Based on IoT Data: Related work

-Authorization and access policy frameworks in the IoT systems have also been an active research area.
+Authorization and access policy frameworks in IoT systems has been an active research area.
 He et al.~\cite{he2018rethinking} conducted a survey of IoT device authorization preferences and observed that most devices have limited authorization flexibility.
 ContexIoT~\cite{ContexIoT} is a permission system for IoT apps that provides users contextual information to enable them to make better access control decisions.
 SmartAuth~\cite{SmartAuth} generates a user interface for authorization decisions in IoT apps.
-Soteria~\cite{Soteria} performs static analysis to identify if IoT apps respect security policies. {\sf IoTGUARD} dynamically enforces security policies in IoT devices based on monitoring event handlers by IoT apps~\cite{IoTGuard}.

-There have been prior work investigating user authentication in the smart home environments.
+Soteria~\cite{Soteria} performs static analysis to identify if IoT apps respect security policies. {\sf IoTGUARD}~\cite{IoTGuard} dynamically enforces security policies in IoT devices based on monitoring event handlers by IoT apps.
+There has been prior work investigating user authentication in the smart home environment.
+Apthorpe et al. \cite{apthorpe2017spying} show that user actions can be inferred from encrypted network traffic generated by IoT devices.
 Emami-Naeini et al.~\cite{PrivacyIoT} perform a user study on IoT privacy and demonstrate that users are not comfortable with biometric data collection in IoT settings.
-Biometric based authentication is optional in Alexa~\cite{alexa_voice_setting}, but this is prone to recording and replay attacks.
-Shi et al. \cite{shi2017smart} proposed an authentication system leveraging physical properties of WiFi signal generated by IoT devices.
-Apthorpe et al. \cite{apthorpe2017spying} show that user actions can be inferred from encrypted network traffic generated by IoT devices.
+Biometric-based authentication is optional in Alexa~\cite{alexa_voice_setting}, but this is prone to recording and replay attacks.
+Shi et al.~\cite{shi2017smart} proposed an authentication system leveraging physical properties of the WiFi signal generated by IoT devices.
+Krašovec, et al.~\cite{kravsovec2020not} propose a multi-modal approach for an IoT-based authentication system based on interactions with physical objects, combining it with data from the PC terminal and keyboard.

 In this work, we utilize the network communication statistics of IoT devices through user interactions to build a user authentication framework using machine learning.
-Our system computes an authentication score for each user which can be used by services to enforce flexible policies depending on the sensitivity of the service.
+Our system computes an authentication score for each user, which can be used by services to enforce flexible policies depending on the sensitivity of the service.